Accepting CASH only

-Reimers Observatory is resuming a limited schedule of public programs.
+Reimers Observatory has resumed regular ppublic programs.
+We offer several public programs per month.
 Reservations are required.
-We typically post a new program about 1 to 3 weeks in advance.
+We typically post a new program about 1 to 2 weeks in advance.
+The programs usually fill up a day or two after they are posted on this web page.
 See the Reservations Section of this web page.
 Once a program fills up it will no longer be shown.
-We hope to increase the frequency of programs this summer as we work through our staffing level issues.
-We thank you for your patience.

 Reimers Ranch Park Becomes an International Dark Sky Park